cryptocopycats/awesome-cryptokitties-bubble/README.md

 rebranded as digital "virtual" cat collectibles or non-fungible tokens (N.F.T.s).

-**Beware: Gambling is fun and addictive.
+**BEWARE: Gambling is fun and addictive.
 Winning and losing.
 Up and down.
 Treat CryptoKittes as entertainment like casino gambling, sports betting or poker cards playing.
 Do NOT "invest" trying to get-rich-quick or raise the stakes trying to win back what you have lost, and so on.***